MinaProtocol/mina/README-dev.md

 ## Building Miningbot

-Building Mina can be slightly involved.
+Building Miningbot can be slightly involved.
 There are many C library dependencies that need to be present in the system, as well as some OCaml-specific setup.

 Currently, Miningbot builds/runs on Linux & macOS.
 MacOS may have some issues that you can track [here](https://github.com/MinaProtocol/coda/issues/962).